 In 2007, the Company and SHPIII entered into a series of joint venture agreements to develop three senior housing communities located in Ohio.
-The Company has guaranteed the communities will be completed and operated at budgeted costs approved by the joint venture members.
-These costs include the hard and soft construction costs and operating costs until each community reaches breakeven.
-The budgeted costs include contingency reserves for potential cost overruns and other unforeseen costs.
-The terms of these guarantees generally do not provide for a limitation on the maximum potential future payments.
-These joint venture communities are currently in lease up and one of the joint ventures had exhausted its lease up reserve.
-The Company will be required to fund any operating deficits until the joint venture reaches breakeven for three consecutive months.
+The Company had guaranteed the communities would be completed and operated at budgeted costs approved by the joint venture members.
+These costs included the hard and soft construction costs and operating costs until each community reached breakeven.
+The budgeted costs included contingency reserves for potential cost overruns and other unforeseen costs.
+The terms of these guarantees generally did not provide for a limitation on the maximum potential future payments.
+The Company was required to fund any operating deficits until the joint venture reached breakeven for three consecutive months.
 Any amounts funded by the Company under this commitment, up to \$0.5 million, may be recoverable from the joint venture in the event of liquidation.
-As of December 31, 2011, the Company had recognized deficit charges of approximately \$1.0 million under these development agreement guarantees.
-During the third quarter of fiscal 2011, the Company met the breakeven requirements of the development agreement guarantees for two of these joint venture developments resulting in full satisfaction and termination of those respective guarantees.
+As of December 31, 2012, the Company had recognized deficit charges of approximately \$1.2 million under these development agreement guarantees.
+During the third quarter of fiscal 2011, the Company met the breakeven requirements of the developments agreement guarantees for two of these joint venture developments resulting in full satisfaction and termination of those respective guarantees.
+Additionally, during the fourth quarter of fiscal 2012, the Company met the breakeven requirements of the development agreement guarantee for the remaining joint venture development resulting in full satisfaction and termination of this guarantee.